retromcorg/ChatGuard/README.md

 ---
 ### Contributing & Reporting Issues
-Consider helping ChatGuard to become even more versatile and robust.
+Consider helping ChatGuard become even more versatile and robust.

 Visit the [CONTRIBUTING](https://github.com/AleksandarHaralanov/ChatGuard/blob/master/.github/CONTRIBUTING.md) guide for details on how to get started and where to focus your efforts.